Bounded twin-width graphs are polynomially $\chi$-bounded: Introduction

-From the forbidden induced subgraph perspective, the Perfect Graph Theorem, proved by Chudnovsky, Robertson, Seymour and Thomas~\cite{CRST06} is definitely the masterpiece of the field.
+From the forbidden induced subgraph perspective, the Strong Perfect Graph Theorem, proved by Chudnovsky, Robertson, Seymour and Thomas~\cite{CRST06} is definitely the masterpiece of the field.
 One of the most influential questions in the domain was proposed by Gy\'arf\'as and Sumner: is the class of graphs excluding some fixed induced tree $\chi$-bounded?
 This is true for paths, but the $\chi$-bounding function is not known to be polynomial.
-Scott, Seymour and Spirkl~\cite{SSS23} showed that sparse graphs excluding a tree are \pcb.
+Scott, Seymour and Spirkl~\cite{SSS23} showed that sparse graphs (i.e. with no $K_{t,t}$ subgraph) excluding a tree are \pcb.
 Liu, Schroeder, Wang and Yu showed it for $t$-broom free graphs~\cite{LSWY21}.
 Davies and McCarty~\cite{DM21} proved that circle graphs are polynomially $\chi$-bounded.

 From the point of view of operations preserving (polynomial) $\chi$-boundedness, the landscape is less developed.
 Even deciding if modules can be safely contracted requires a careful argument.
 To this end, Chudnovsky, Penev, Scott, and Trotignon~\cite{CPST13} showed that if a class is \pcb, its closure under substitutions is also \pcb.
-They also raised the problem of simultaneously authorizing two closures: Do substitutions and small cuts preserve $\chi$-boundedness?
-To our knowledge, this question is still open.
-Dvo\v{r}\'ak and Kr\'al’ also showed in~\cite{DK12} that closure by bounded rank cuts also preserves $\chi$-boundedness.
+It is also natural to wonder whether combining two closure operations each preserving $\chi$-boundedness still preserves $\chi$-boundedness.
+This is unfortunately not always the case as substitutions and 2-cuts lead to triangle-free graphs with arbitrarily large $\chi$~\cite{BBDGT23}.
+On the positive side, Dvo\v{r}\'ak and Kr\'al’ also showed in~\cite{DK12} that closure by bounded rank cuts also preserves $\chi$-boundedness.
 For this, they introduced a new tree-decomposition which is reminiscent of our delayed decomposition tree.